 Sewer Alternatives Analysis and Feasibility Report

-After years of constrained business and population growth, this study evaluates converting the Town of Paradise’s urban core from individual septic to a municipal sewer system.
+After years of constrained business and population growth, this study evaluated converting the Town of Paradise’s urban core from individual septic to a municipal sewer system.
+The study received funding from the State Water Resources Control Board.
 The Town selected Bennett Engineering Services to provide alternatives analysis with conceptual designs, a feasibility report, and special district formation services.

 The firm analyzed five alternatives, including a wastewater treatment plant (WWTP) with stream/creek discharge, a WWTP with land application, WWTP with recycled water for beneficial reuse, regional conveyance the City of Chico Wastewater Treatment Plant, and a no project option.
 The terrain in Paradise poses potential issues for wastewater collection and pipeline construction.
 Located in the Sierra Foothills, Paradise has a mountainous terrain, with steep grades and significant quantities of rock.
 Analysis of the sewer system alternatives addressed the geologic factors.